Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact and policy objectives for 2023.

 The good news is that the world has more than enough resources available in public financing, philanthropy, contributions from the private sector, and other innovative finance instruments such as Special Drawing Rights to fund this unmet need.

-As David Beasley, Head of the World Food Programme, recently tweeted:
+As David Beasley, Head of the World Food Programme, tweeted in 2021:

 “In spite of COVID's economic impact, global wealth increased by $28.7 trillion in 2020.
 YET, record numbers of people are still starving.
 Just .02% of this INCREASE alone would save 41 million lives.
 Just $6 billion to avert famine!
 What am I missing?”